-What do Russell Brand, Fearne Cotton, Snoop Dogg, Freddie Flintoff and Oprah Winfrey all have in common?
-They are all hosts or regular guests of podcasts.
+What do Russell Brand, Fearne Cotton, Snoop Dogg, Freddie Flintoff and Oprah Winfrey have in common?
+It’s not a bad joke – they are all hosts or regular guests on podcasts.

 Thinking by Rob Baney.